Dynamical signatures of point-gap Weyl semimetal: Model Hamiltonians and topological invariants

 As a concrete example, we consider a four-band lattice model.
 Its Hamiltonian in momentum space reads

 Here the Pauli matrices $\tau_j$ ($\sigma_j$) denote the orbital (spin) degrees of freedom, $\tau_0$ and $\sigma_0$ are identity matrices.
 The first term with $\bm a_{\bm k}=(\sin k_x,\sin k_y,\sin k_z)$ describes spin-orbit coupling, and $m_{\bm k}=\cos k_x+\cos k_y+\cos k_z-m$.
-Without the last two non-Hermitian terms, the model furnishes a prototype of {WSM} \cite{wsmrmp} with a pair of zero-energy WPs separated along the $k_z$ axis.
+Without the last two NH terms, the model furnishes a prototype of {WSM} \cite{wsmrmp} with a pair of zero-energy WPs separated along the $k_z$ axis.
 Upon the introduction of $\gamma$ and $\delta$, the two WPs split along the imaginary axis, accompanied by the opening of a point gap inside the bulk bands as depicted in Fig. \ref{fig1}(b).
-Near the WPs, $H_\mathbf{k}$ reduces to the continuum model Eq. \eqref{lowenergy}, with $b_z$ and $\gamma_{\pm}$ functions of $b$, $m$, and $\delta$, after we rescale the momentum so the group velocity along $z$ and $x,y$ direction become the same $v$.
-While the splitting of WPs along the imaginary axis breaks the time-reversal symmetry, the Hamiltonian $H_\mathbf{k}$ has a generalized non-Hermitian time-reversal symmetry along $x$ or $y$ direction \cite{pclass2,cte,SM}.
+Near the WPs, $H_\mathbf{k}$ reduces to the continuum model Eq. \eqref{lowenergy}, with $b_z$ and $\gamma_{\pm}$ functions of $b$, $m$, and $\delta$, after we rescale the momentum so the group velocity along $x,y,z$ become the same $v$.
+A more general lattice model was previously introduced in Ref. \cite{eti}.
+The key features of point-gap WSM do not depend on the specific lattice model chosen.